Cloverleaf Barrel Racing Pattern - Defined

 About Barrel Racing

-Barrel racing is a competitive event in which a horse and rider run a cloverleaf or triangular pattern around three barrels.
+Barrel racing is a competitive event in which a horse and rider run a cloverleaf, aka triangular, pattern around three barrels.
 It is a timed event in which the fastest time wins.
 Though most recognized as a sport competed in by women, depending on what (if any) governing body sanctions a barrel race the rider may be either male or female.